bsaintjo/SpoonFedNanopore/README.md

 $ cd SpoonFedNanopore/
 $ docker build .
 $ docker images
-# Use the hash given by this command, and replace YOURHASH with the Image ID given
+# Use the hash given by this command, and replace IMAGEID with the most recent Image ID given
-$ docker run -it -p 8888:8888 -v $PWD:/work YOURHASH
+$ docker run -it -p 8888:8888 -v $PWD:/work IMAGEID
 ```

-TODO instruction for building from docker store
+## TODO

-## Disclaimer
+- Instruction for building from docker store
-Current workflow only implements the Canu assembly of raw reads and then the taxonomic information.
-Later steps will introduce the read clustering by Mash.
+- Script for building a custom Mash sketch database

 ## References
 1. Li, H. (2016).
 Minimap and miniasm: fast mapping and de novo assembly for noisy long sequences.
 Bioinformatics 32(14), 2103–2110.